 trapping the wool using plastic mesh.
 See picture below.

-QTA can supply wool from Herdwick Sheep which has been cleaned and scoured.
+QTA can supply wool from Herdwick Sheep which has been cleaned / scoured but not mothproofed.
 This is a close equivalent to the original Dr. Baileys, although the fibres are not quite as long.

 See damping materials.